 Founded over 20 years ago to preserve a rare historical landmark, this event takes place at the site of the original 1838 Rendezvous when and where mountain men gathered every summer to sell their pelts and pick up supplies.
 Today people gather for a week to learn black-powder rifle shooting, throw a tomahawk, watch and enjoy Indian dancing, games of skills, food, dancing and entertainment and listen to stories and songs from a by-gone era.

-An event for 90 years, this major rodeo in Cody, the Rodeo Capital of the World, is a truly Western event that has its roots in ranch contests and games as well as spectacle and drama borrowed from the world famous Wild West shows produced by Col. William F. "Buffalo Bill" Cody.
+One of the top 15 Wyoming USA events and festival, for 90 years, this major rodeo in Cody, the Rodeo Capital of the World, is a truly Western event that has its roots in ranch contests and games as well as spectacle and drama borrowed from the world famous Wild West shows produced by Col. William F. "Buffalo Bill" Cody.
 Top cowboys from across the continent come to Cody for the Stampede Rodeo, one of rodeo's crown jewels that contestants often call "Cowboy Christmas".

 For more information about the Cody Stampede see:

 or visit: http://www.codystampederodeo.com